Debinash Sangma: International career

 Due to his performances in the National Championship, Debinash was selected in the Pakistan U19 that went on to participate in the 1962 AFC Youth Championship held in Bangkok, Thailand.
 The following year, he was the only East Pakistani player selected by coach, Sheikh Shaheb Ali, to represent the Pakistan national team at the 1964 Summer Olympics qualifiers.
 The team were knocked out of the qualifiers in the preliminary round after losing 2–4 to Iran on aggregate.

 Personal life

 Following his retirement from football in 1969, Debinash began working as a salaried employee at the National Housing Authority.

 Death

-On 5 August 2005, Debinash's eldest son, Donald Debashish, requested aid from the Bangladesh Football Federation.
 Debinash, who had been suffering from bladder cancer since 1997, was critically ill and being treated at a local hospital.
 On 7 August 2005, Debinash died while receiving treatment at the Abir General Hospital in Dhaka.
 His body was buried in his native village, Dhairpara, in Dhobaura Upazila, Mymensingh District.
 He is survived by his wife and two sons.